 External Ids for CTSA Gene

 This gene encodes a member of the peptidase S10 family of serine carboxypeptidases.
 Alternative splicing results in multiple transcript variants, at least one of which encodes a preproprotein that is proteolytically processed to generate two chains that comprise the heterodimeric active enzyme.
 This enzyme possesses deamidase, esterase and carboxypeptidase activities and acts as a scaffold in the lysosomal multienzyme complex.
 Mutations in this gene are associated with galactosialidosis. [provided by RefSeq, Nov 2015]

 GeneCards Summary for CTSA Gene

 CTSA (Cathepsin A) is a Protein Coding gene.
 Diseases associated with CTSA include galactosialidosis and ring chromosome 20.
-Among its related pathways are Class I MHC mediated antigen processing and presentation and Sphingolipid metabolism.
+Among its related pathways are Immune System and Transport to the Golgi and subsequent modification.
 GO annotations related to this gene include enzyme activator activity and serine-type carboxypeptidase activity.
 An important paralog of this gene is CPVL.

 UniProtKB/Swiss-Prot for CTSA Gene

 Protective protein appears to be essential for both the activity of beta-galactosidase and neuraminidase, it associates with these enzymes and exerts a protective function necessary for their stability and activity.
 This protein is also a carboxypeptidase and can deamidate tachykinins.

 Cathepsins are a group of lysosomal proteases that have a key role in cellular protein turnover.
 The term cathepsin includes serine proteases (cathepsins A and G), aspartic proteases (cathepsin D and E) as well as the cysteine proteases (cathepsins B, C, F, H, K, L, O, S, W and Z).